-We may use a trusted 3rd party to find you and reunite you with your policy.
+We may use a trusted third party to find you and reunite you with your policy.

 Necessary for compliance with a legal obligation

-Your Personal information may be processed where Royal London has a legal obligation to perform such processing.
-E.g. where we share information with our regulators or the courts.
+Your Personal data may be processed where Royal London has a legal obligation to perform such processing.

 Necessary to protect vital interests